 - Government Technologists, Integrators and Solution Providers

 National Security and Cybersecurity Expert

 Congressman Michael McCaul, R-Texas, Chairman House Committee on Homeland Security

 Continuing Education Credits

-Kaspersky Government Cybersecurity Forum 2014 attendees are eligible to receive continuing education credits required for PMP, CISSP, CSEP and ASEP certifications.
-Please contact Rachel Bare if you have any questions.
+Government Cybersecurity Forum 2015 attendees are eligible to receive continuing education credits required for PMP, CISSP, CSEP and ASEP certifications.
+Please be sure to provide your (ISC)2 Member ID during online registration or onsite to receive credit.
+Please contact Sara Herrmann if you have any questions.